 As such, you need to take care of your team and communicate effectively.

-(For tips and tricks on effective communication, grab your free download 5 Keys to fixing Communication Before You Lose ANOTHER Employee)
+(For tips and tricks on effective communication, check out 5 Keys to fixing Communication Before You Lose ANOTHER Employee)

 The way you give direction will determine how well your team members execute the tasks assigned to them.

 And when they succeed, so will you!